EdgarQuinones/EdgarQuinones.Github.io/README.md

 # Edgar Quinones' Github
 I am a junior at the University of North Florida, pursuing a bachelor's degree in Computer Science with an expected graduation in Fall 2026.
 I am passionate about programming, cybersecurity, and game development.
 As the team captain of Osprey Security (OSEC), my university's cybersecurity club, I lead initiatives to explore and advance our skills in this ever-evolving field.
-My ultimate goal is to secure a tech career and gain a comprehensive understanding of Computer Science.
+My ultimate goal is to secure a tech career and comprehensively understand Computer Science.
 ## Projects
 - [Password Manager](https://github.com/EdgarQuinones/Password-Manager)
 - [Linux CTF Launcher](https://github.com/EdgarQuinones/Linux-CTF-Launcher)